Network Bulk Enrollment

 Upon configuring the data feed, the Issuer will relay the RPIC to the Corporate.
 The Corporate is then responsible for sending the RPIC to you, their Spend Management Provider.

-Once you receive the RPIC from your Corporate, you will need to provide it to Astrada together with the relevant subaccountID, so that Astrada can properly connect the RPIC and subaccount in our system.
+Once you have received the RPIC from your Corporate Client, you will need to provide it to Astrada together with the relevant subaccountID, so that the association can be created in our system.
+This can be done by using the create bulk network feed endpoint.

 While the data feed setup should be complete once the Issuer configures the feed and provides the Corporate with the RPIC, please allow up to 72 hours for activation.
 This is contingent on Astrada receiving the RPIC in this time frame.